 - Students should be prepared to provide the names and email addresses of three recommenders.
-The recommenders will then contacted separately through UniCAS and submit their recommendation in a dedicated portal.
+The recommenders will then be contacted separately and submit their recommendations in a dedicated portal.

 - Those interested in applying for a graduate assistantship should also submit a Graduate Assistantship application form.
 (See more information below.)